comit-network/RFCs/RFC-003-SWAP-basic.md

 A security model of the protocol and its associated parameters will be included in a later revision of this RFC.

+## Registry Extensions

+This RFC extends the [COMIT-registry](./COMIT-registry.md) in the following ways:

+- **identity**: The ledger section now includes an `identity` table which specifies the exact identity to use on a particular ledger.
+- **`reason` header**: Adds an additional possible value to the `timeouts-too-tight` to the `reason` header.
+- **Hash Functions**: Adds a new section for listing hash functions and how to refer to them and adds `SHA-256` to this section.

 --
 1. https://en.bitcoin.it/wiki/Atomic_swap